ringmesh/web/docs/features/geomodel.md

 entity borders; four databases are available.
 These databases are empty by default and are automatically filled as soon as they are used.

- * The `RINGMesh::GeoModelMeshVertices`
+ * The `RINGMesh::GeoModelMeshVertices` gives a global and unique access to any vertex of the GeoModel.
- * The `RINGMesh::GeoModelMeshEdges` this particular database is useful to represent wells.
+ * The `RINGMesh::GeoModelMeshEdges` gives a global and unique access to any edge and adjacent edges of each GeoModel contacts.
- * The `RINGMesh::GeoModelMeshPolygons`
+ * The `RINGMesh::GeoModelMeshPolygons` gives a global and unique access to any polygon and adjacent polygons of each GeoModel interfaces.
  * The `RINGMesh::GeoModelMeshCells` gives a global access to any cell and its adjacent cells.
 At the mesh interfaces cells can be either connected or disconnected.
 Several disconnection mode are available according to geologic feature.